 Anytime I have flashbacks of my sweaty life, I often find myself throwing my head back with laughter.
 It was an awful experience as I had to deal with excessive sweating on a daily basis, from the age of 12 when I realized I was different from other children in my school.
-The uncontrollable sweating on my palms and feet regardless of the weather made me feel embarrassed.
+The uncontrollable sweating on my hands and feet regardless of the weather made me feel embarrassed.

 School days were the toughest days I had to endure through because my exercise books were always dirty, making my schoolmates throw cruel jokes at me.
 Handshakes were a nightmare for me!
 This greatly impacted my social interactions.
 It was extremely humiliating to listen to people’s comments or see their facial reaction after shaking my hand.